Christianity in Indonesia: The Batak mission

 The largely mountainous 'Bataklands' of North Sumatra were surrounded to the north by the staunchly Islamic Acehnese, to the south by the Islamic Minangkabau and to the east by the Malays (also Muslims).
 The 'Bataks' were regarded by outsiders as a race of pagan cannibals, and it was largely their rejection of Islam that distinguished them from their neighbours.
 At the turn of the 19th century the southernmost Batak people, the Mandailing came, through their subjection in the Padri War, to follow Islam, rejecting traditional beliefs and, frequently, their identity as 'Batak'.

 Further north, however, Batak proved more resistant to the effect of Padri War campaigns, and receptive indeed to Christianity.
 The first missionaries were sent by Stamford Raffles in 1824, at which time Sumatra was under temporary British rule.
 They observed that the Batak seemed receptive to new religious thought, and were likely to fall to the first mission, either Islamic or Christian, to attempt conversion.

-A second mission that in 1834 of the American Board of Commissioners for Foreign Missions met with a brutal end when its two American baptist missionaries Samuel Munson and Henry Lyman were killed by Batak resistant to outside interference in their traditional adat.
+In 1834, the American Board of Commissioners for Foreign Missions established a second mission, which met a brutal end when its two American Baptist missionaries, Samuel Munson and Henry Lyman, were killed by Batak people resisting outside interference with their traditional adat.

 The first Christian community in North Sumatra was established in Sipirok, a community of (Batak) Angkola people.
 Three missionaries from an independent church in Ermelo, Netherlands arrived in 1857, and on 7 October 1861 one of the Ermelo missionaries united with the Rhenish Missionary Society, which had been recently expelled from Kalimantan as a result of the Banjarmasin War.

 The mission was immensely successful, being well supported financially from Germany, and adopted effective evangelistic strategies led by Ludwig Ingwer Nommensen, who spent most of his life from 1862 until his death in 1918 in North Sumatra, successfully converting many among the Simalungun and Batak Toba as well as a minority of Angkola.
 Nommensen initially established Huta Dame, his 'village of peace', as Christian converts were excluded from their home villages, becoming knowledgeable in matters of Batak custom.
 Nommensen's success was supported by Peter Johannsen, who arrived in 1866, and has been praised for the quality of his Batak translations, as well as by respected Batak Raja Pontas, an early convert.
 Nommensen's theology saw Christianity as renewing rather than replacing traditional Batak customs, except in cases where adat were in direct contradiction to the Christian faith.